EoghyUnscripted/Arcade-Games-Core/README.md

 ## File Hierarchy Glossary

-### Apps Folder

-This directory hosts all of the required application file packages for the parent program or directory.
-Usually includes self-contained packages with it's own subdirectories like `Blackboard` or `Hangman`.

 ### Classes Folder

-This directory hosts all of the python Class files required for use with the parent program or directory.
-For example, the `Brain.py` and `Question.py` class files will reside here for the "Quiz Game" subdirectory.
+This directory hosts all of the class files required to run the application and the games that are available, including `Blackjack` and `Hangman`.

 ### Data Folder

 This directory hosts all of the required data for the parent program or directory.
 This includes any app-related data such as SQLite databases, JSON files, APIs, etc.

-### Modules Folder

-This directory contains all of the required module files to operate the primary application `server.py`.
-This directory includes all globally used functions, methods, and data like the menu.